gregofgreg5/magick-ink2020/npc-directory/valentines-hunters-guild.md

-# The Oathbreakers
+# Valentines Hunters Guild

-Though the numbers in the group at any given time are variable, The Dragonborn has assembled a group of bounty hunters to aid in his work and his personal quest.
+Though the numbers in the group at any given time are variable, Viceroy Garn Valentine has assembled a group of bounty hunters to aid in his work and his personal quest.
 Below are the people who comprise the core of the team.
+While they typically do not openly recruit members, they have been known to hire local talent to aid in their missions.
+They frequently work with local guilds, but their business tends to avoid any local official offices.

-## The Dragonborn
+## Viceroy Garn Valentine

+Dragonborn.
 There are too many folk heroes.

 ## The Changeling